Alex313031/Thorium-Special/README.md

 <img src="https://github.com/Alex313031/Thorium-AVX2/blob/main/ThoriumLogo.png">

- - Simply a seperate repo for builds of Thorium https://github.com/Alex313031/Thorium that have modified compiler flags flags or args.gn flags for specific processors or use cases.
+ -- Simply a seperate repo for builds of Thorium https://github.com/Alex313031/Thorium that have modified compiler flags flags or args.gn flags for specific processors or use cases.
 I will sometimes put builds that don't need AVX here.

+- NEW: Thorium Special now has builds for MacOS.
+Both x64 and ARM64 (for M1 Macs) are available.
+Kudos to @midzer for building them on his M1 Mac. \
+- NEW: Thorium Special now has ARM64 Raspberry Pi builds for the Pi 3B+ and Pi 4 The name will have ARM64 in the name.

-Windows builds are here > https://github.com/Alex313031/Thorium-Win
+&ndash; Windows builds are here > https://github.com/Alex313031/Thorium-Win \
-AVX2 builds are here > https://github.com/Alex313031/Thorium-AVX2/
+&ndash; AVX2 builds are here > https://github.com/Alex313031/Thorium-AVX2/

 Releases will have the architecture name in the name and the .deb package to differentiate them.

-&ndash; NEW: Thorium Special now has Raspberry Pi builds for ARM32/ARM64 for the Pi 3/3B/3b+ and Pi 4, respectively.
-The tags will have ARM32 or ARM64 in the name.

 ## Building